SFPC/sfpc.github.io/codesocieties.md

 Please note that if you apply for work study, we will consider your application separately from the general admissions applications, since we have little flexibility regarding scholarships.
 This is for people who absolutely need assistance to participate in SFPC.
 Occasionally, students have received support from cultural foundations, schools or current employers and we are happy to provide supporting materials as proof of acceptance.

-### What if I can’t go, can I get a refund?
+### Cancellation and refund policy

-- Yes, if you are accepted between April and May, we can give you 100% refund up to June 15th, 2018.
+- If you are accepted between April and May, but if you need to cancel, we can give you 100% refund up to June 15th, 2018.
-- 50% refund between June 15th – June July 2nd, 2018
+- 50% refund between June 15th – July 27th, 2018.
+- 25% refund between June 28th – July 1st, 2018.
 - No refunds can be given after the first day of class.
+- Participation is not transferrable to another person.

 ### What is expected of me?